 Find information on employers in healthcare, science and pharmaceuticals, engineering and manufacturing, and other job sectors.

 Skills for your CV

 A pharmacology degree provides an understanding of medications, their sources, chemical properties, biological effects and therapeutic uses.
-You explore drug interactions in biological systems, the formulation and operation of clinical trials, as well as drug regulation and the marketing of pharmaceuticals.
+You explore drug interactions in biological systems, the formulation and operation of clinical trials, drug regulation and the marketing of pharmaceuticals.

 You also develop key transferable skills during your degree, which include:

 - the ability to design, retrieve, handle and interpret complex data

 - good organisational skills

 - the ability to work without supervision and use your own initiative